the-deep-learners/study-group/README.md

 See the [weekly work](https://github.com/the-deep-learners/study-group/tree/master/weekly-work) subdirectories for details of what we covered each session, with summary notes where they were deemed necessary.
 We provide updates after each of our sessions, i.e., approximately every third week.

 *With a desire to remain intimately-sized, our study group has reached its capacity.
-If you'd like to be added to our waiting list, please contact the organiser, [Dr. Jon Krohn](https://www.jonkrohn.com/contact/), describing your relevant experience as well as your interest in deep learning.
+If you'd like to be added to our waiting list, please contact the organiser, [Dr. Krohn](https://www.jonkrohn.com/contact/), describing your relevant experience as well as your interest in deep learning.
 We don't expect you to be a deep learning expert already :)*